SHIP-IS-ON/Banaaana/PITCHME.md

 #Hello Ladies & Gentlemen
 -----

-wooooooo|
+-wooooooo|
-laaalalalalalla|
+-laaalalalalalla|

 --------

-#It's Minion
+It's Minion
 ------

-#How are You?
+How are You?
 -------

-#Where are you?
+Where are you?

 ------

-#I am waiting for your reply.........
+I am waiting for your reply.........

 ------

-#bye--bye
+bye--bye